 Standard Life was provided with a final enterprise test strategy that incorporated the knowledge gathered and processes implemented throughout the course of the 10-week pilot; TEKsystems also delivered our suggested approach for test environment management to enable the client to effectively create and manage test environments moving forward.

-Project Management.
 Throughout this engagement, TEKsystems maintained open communication and collaboration with Standard Life.
 A dedicated project manager ensured clear guidelines, and issue escalation hierarchy and procedures were established at the onset.
 Daily and weekly status meetings were held to ensure transparency and keep Standard Life abreast of our progress.
 The nature of this relationship helped garner and build the client’s trust.

-Collaboration.
 Standard Life aimed to have its QA COE speak to the vision of its senior executives, executive sponsors and partners, as well as align with its corporate strategy.
 Without input from these difficult-to-reach audiences, our implementation strategy would have been off the mark.
 Effective collaboration with these parties guided the development of a roadmap to a COE that supports the client’s mission and mandate.

-Time.
 Critical to the success of this engagement was TEKsystems’ attention and careful use of time.
 We managed to our deadlines and were able to provide all deliverables within the timeframe allotted, enabling us to achieve client satisfaction.